Maine Freshers' Event

 How your event will be promoted

-Once registered, your event will be promoted by the Alumni Engagement team, as determined by the deadline by which it was registered:
+Your event will be promoted by the Alumni Engagement team, as determined by the date it was registered.
+Check the registration deadlines.

-- events registered by the first deadline will be fully promoted, as outlined on this page
+- Events registered on or before the first deadline will be promoted fully, as outlined on this page

-- events registered by the final deadline will only be listed on the Freshers’ Events web page and promoted on Facebook
+- Events registered after the first deadline will be promoted on the Freshers’ Events web page and on Facebook only

-Your event will be listed on the Freshers’ Events web page, and adverts promoting the Freshers' Events series will be posted to the main Cambridge Facebook pages/groups for offer holders and freshers (example), and published on the University's arrival and new undergraduates web pages.
+Your event will be listed on the Freshers’ Events web page.
+Adverts promoting the Freshers' Events series will be posted to the main Cambridge Facebook pages/groups for offer holders and freshers (example), and published on the University's arrival and new undergraduates web pages.

 College Admissions and Tutorial Offices will be asked to promote Freshers' Events in their welcome information to incoming students.
-Schools Liaison Officers (also known as Area Links), Communications Offices and JCRs and MCRs will also be asked to promote the events.
+Schools Liaison Officers (also known as Area Links), communications staff and JCR/MCR officers will also be asked to promote the events.